Sanaa manuscript

 Recto side of the Stanford '07 folio.
 The upper text covers Surah 2 (al-Baqarah), verses 265–271.

 The lower text of the above folio, recovered through X-Ray Fluorescence Imaging at Stanford University.
 The lower text covers Quran 2:191–196.

-The Sanaa palimpsest (also Ṣanʽā’ 1 or DAM 01-27.1) or Sanaa Quran is one of the oldest Quranic manuscripts in existence.
+The Sanaa palimpsest (also Ṣanʽā’ 1 or DAM 01-27.1) or Sanaa Quran is one of the oldest Quranic manuscripts in existence and is important for textual criticism in Quranic studies.
 Part of a sizable cache of Quranic and non-Quranic fragments discovered in Yemen during a 1972 restoration of the Great Mosque of Sanaa, the manuscript was identified as a palimpsest Quran in 1981 as it is written on parchment and comprises two layers of text.